vivekgupta1008/blood-donor/README.md

-application to search blood donor
+* application to search blood donor

--sign up into the app with name, number, blood group -the app stores user information in firebase database -search blood donors around you from home page
+* sign up into the app with name, number, blood group

+* the app stores user information in firebase database

+* user can search blood donors around from home page

+* user can search by location, search by donor type.

--send notification/message to donors
+* send notification/message to donors requesting for donation